The Spectacular Spider-Man (TV series): Production

-The Spectacular Spider-Man debuted on March 8, 2008 with back-to-back episodes, "Survival of the Fittest" and "Interactions", under the banner "Spectacular Saturday".
+The Spectacular Spider-Man debuted on March 8, 2008, with back-to-back episodes, "Survival of the Fittest" and "Interactions", under the banner "Spectacular Saturday".
 The series debuted under a cloud as The CW had just indicated that the network would end its kid's block for a brokered outsourced block.
 While Culver had already started producing the second season.

 Cancellation

-Production issues and unused plot details

-Greg Weisman was hoping for the series to reach 5 seasons consisting of 65 episodes in total.
-Only 2 seasons and 26 episodes of The Spectacular Spider-Man were produced.
+Greg Weisman was hoping for the series to reach 5 seasons, consisting of 65 episodes in total.
+However, only 2 seasons and 26 episodes of The Spectacular Spider-Man were produced.

 The series stopped production with a renewal dependent upon the ratings for season 2 on the U.S. Disney XD channel and the sales of the DVDs.
 On September 1, 2009, it was announced that the television rights for Spider-Man were returned to Marvel by Sony.
-At the time, President of Marvel Animation Eric Rollman further stated that "no decisions have been made either way" regarding the fate of the series.
+At the time, President of Marvel Animation, Eric Rollman, further stated that "no decisions have been made either way" regarding the fate of the series.
 On April 13, 2010, Newsarama reported that the series' cancellation occurred just after The Walt Disney Company acquired Marvel Entertainment in December 2009.

 On that same day, Marvel announced that a new series loosely based on the Ultimate Spider-Man comic book storyline would air on Disney XD in the fall of 2011, which actually aired on April 1, 2012.
 Weisman told IGN:

 "I've heard nothing directly from Marvel, but I think the Ultimate Spider-Man announcement makes it fairly clear that The Spectacular Spider-Man is over."
 Marvel Animation and Sony also commented on this to Marvel Animation Age, confirming that the series had ceased production.

 Weisman would later write that in summer 2009, in exchange for concessions on the movie rights, Sony had relinquished to Marvel its license to produce television works that used Spider-Man and associated characters, but had retained ownership of The Spectacular Spider-Man series and all of the production elements created specifically for it, such as character designs and storylines.
-Weisman claimed that Sony's decision to return the license to Marvel had occurred just prior to that year's San Diego Comic-Con, and that he and supervising director Victor Cook were only made aware of this development just as The Walt Disney Company announced their intentions to buy Marvel Entertainment in its entirety, thereby receiving the license to produce Spider-Man content for television.
+Weisman claimed that Sony's decision to return the license to Marvel had occurred before that year's San Diego Comic-Con, and that he and supervising director Victor Cook were only made aware of this development just as The Walt Disney Company announced their intentions to buy Marvel Entertainment in its entirety, thus resulting in Disney receiving the license to produce Spider-Man content for television.
 Therefore, neither Sony nor Marvel could continue production of the series, as each lacked some of the essential rights to do so.
 Disney would eventually finalize their acquisition of Marvel and all related assets in December 2009, just after the second season concluded airing on Disney XD, Marvel's new sister network.